GuideUpdated March 26, 2026

 Optional: Social media

 Effective for some therapists, unnecessary for many.
 If social media energizes you, use it.
 If it drains you, skip it.
 A full practice is possible without any social media presence.
+Our social media for therapists guide covers how to give it a clear job instead of treating it as a broadcast channel.

 Work from the bottom up.
 Do not invest in social media content if your website is not optimized.
 Do not start a blog if your Google Business Profile is incomplete.
 Build the foundation first.